PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 characterize that wrapper extraction separately before composing the group.
 Keep validation sequential, the store at 128/128, and never create, update, or reopen a pull request.

+## Unbound-input repair owner characterization

+The deferred prerequisite is now characterized without production changes.
+The lowerer-local wrapper performs one indexed unbound-input layout repair, reconciles static shapes only when its repaired count is positive using the returned graph index, and normalizes the result to the existing one-key mapping.
+Both callers remain fixed: primary `model_ir` and safety-path `fallback_ir`.

+The focused contract completed with `1 passed, 1 xfailed`; the affected suite completed with `392 passed, 1 xfailed`.
+The strict expected failure requires `passes/unbound_input_repair_orchestration.py` and a one-return compatibility wrapper.
+Production, public behavior, TensorFlow isolation, and the full 128-ID/128-owner phase-result store are unchanged; no model conversion was run.

+At resume, implement only this mechanical owner extraction.
+Preserve the lowerer wrapper and both callers, keep the repair → conditional reconciliation order and graph-index identity exact, then run focused, affected, and standard gates sequentially before considering the larger adjacent result group.
+Do not create, update, or reopen a pull request.